Dental Anxiety & Fear of Dentists Q&A

 Dental anxiety prevents many patients from receiving necessary dental work.
-At Allure Dental Center, we want to help and work with our patients who experience dental anxiety so that their fear will no longer be a hindrance to receiving dental work.
-Call us today for more information or book an appointment online!
-We serve patients from Mountain View CA, Sunnyvale CA, Los Altos CA, Stanford CA, Menlo Park CA, Atherton CA, Loyola CA, Cupertino CA, Palo Alto CA, Redwood City CA and surrounding areas.
+Dental anxiety and fear of the dentist are common but harmful to dental health.
+At Allure Dental Center, Dr. Trinh Lee and Dr. Suzanna Lee want to help and work with patients who experience dental anxiety so that their fear will no longer be a hindrance to receiving dental work.
+For more information, contact us or schedule an online appointment.
+We serve patients from Mountain View CA, and surrounding Bay Area cities.

 While no one would ever compare a dental clinic to a luxury spa, they could not be more different for many patients.
 Even the thought or mention of a dental clinic can cause a heightened sense of anxiety for many individuals.
 At Allure Dental Center, our team of dental professionals does not take dental anxiety lightly.
 As such, we will do everything we can to make sure your visit to our clinic is as free from anxiety as possible.

 There could be several different reasons why a trip to the dentist can make you anxious or fearful.
 Whether you are fearful of pain, have had previous negative or traumatic experiences within a dental or medical setting, or feel uncomfortable when lacking control over a situation, it is normal and okay to feel anxious about going to the dentist.
 At Allure Dental Center, our dental team is sensitive to and considerate of the needs of any patient who experiences dental anxiety.
 If you experience dental anxiety, we would be more than happy to work with you to alleviate your anxiety and make your experience as comfortable and stress-free as possible.